Castle Hill convict rebellion: Aftermath

 According to the official records of the day, around 230 people were brought in over next few days and, of the convicts directly engaged in the battle, 15 were killed.
-Nine were executed, including the ringleaders Cunningham and Johnston, with two, Johnson and Humes, subjected to "hanging in chains" or gibbeting.
+Nine were executed, including the ringleaders Cunningham and William Johnston, with two, Johnson and Humes, subjected to "hanging in chains" or gibbeting.
 Two men, John Burke and Bryan McCormack, were reprieved and detained at the Governor's pleasure, seven were whipped with 200 or 500 lashes and sent to the Coal River chain gang, while 23 others, including Cavenah, were sent to the Newcastle coal mines.

 Another 34 prisoners were placed in irons until they could be "disposed of".
 It is not known whether some or all of them were sent to Coal River.
 Of the remaining rebels (approximately 150), some were put on good behaviour orders, in default being sent to Norfolk Island, while the majority were pardoned and allowed to return to their places of employment, it having been adjudged that they were coerced into the uprising.

 Cunningham, badly wounded but still alive, was court-martialled under the martial law decree, and hanged at the Commissariat Store at Windsor, which he had bragged he would burn down.
 Initially, military officers were intent on hanging a token number of those captured, having convened a military court at the Whipping Green but that was quickly stopped by Governor King, fearful of the repercussions.

 Martial law was lifted on 10 March 1804, but that did not end the insurgency.
 Irish plots continued to develop, keeping the Government and its informers vigilant, with military call-out rehearsals continuing over the next three years.
 Governor King remained convinced that the inspirers of revolt had kept out of sight, and had some suspects sent to Norfolk Island as a preventive measure.

 Location

-The battle site is believed to be to the east of the site of the Rouse Hill Estate, and it is likely that Richard Rouse, a staunch establishment figure, was subsequently given his grant at this site specifically to prevent it becoming a significant site for Irish convicts.
-"The Government Farm at Castle Hill", a plot of land around 60 ha, was added in March 1986 to the (now defunct) Register of the National Estate, as a special place of international and Australian significance.
+The battle site is believed to be to the east of the site of the Rouse Hill Estate, and it is likely that Richard Rouse, a staunch establishment figure, was given his grant at this site specifically to prevent it becoming a significant site for Irish convicts.
+"The Government Farm at Castle Hill", a plot of land around 60 ha, was added in March 1986 to the now defunct Register of the National Estate, as a special place of international and Australian significance.

 Residential development has significantly diminished the area of the prison town.
 Less than 20 ha has remained undeveloped and conserved, as Castle Hill Heritage Park, established in 2004.
 There is a sculpture near the battle site at Castlebrook Cemetery commemorating the sacrifice.
-However, there is some debate as to where the battle actually occurred.
+There is some debate as to where the battle actually occurred.